No Way Out (2007)

-The 2007 No Way Out was the ninth No Way Out professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on February 18, 2007, at Staples Center in Los Angeles, California.
+The 2007 No Way Out was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the ninth No Way Out and took place on February 18, 2007, at Staples Center in Los Angeles, California.
+The event was held exclusively for wrestlers from the promotion's SmackDown! brand division.
 It was the final brand-exclusive pay-per-view of the first brand extension, as following WrestleMania 23 the following month, brand-exclusive PPVs were discontinued and then in August 2011, the brand extension ended.
 Another brand-exclusive PPV would not be held until Backlash in 2016, as the brand split was reintroduced in July that year.

 The main event was an interpromotional tag team match between Batista and The Undertaker (from SmackDown!) and John Cena and Shawn Michaels (from Raw).
 Cena and Michaels won the match after Cena pinned Undertaker following an FU.
 The main match on the undercard was an interpromotional Six-man tag team match between the team of Chris Benoit and The Hardys (Matt Hardy and Jeff Hardy) and the team of MNM (Joey Mercury and Johnny Nitro) and Montel Vontavious Porter (at show, MVP), which was won by the Hardys and Benoit after Benoit forced Mercury to submit to the Crippler Crossface.

 Production

 Background

 No Way Out was first held by World Wrestling Entertainment (WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
 Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2007 event was the ninth event in the No Way Out chronology and was held on February 18 at Staples Center in Los Angeles, California.
+The 2007 event was the ninth No Way Out and was held on February 18 at Staples Center in Los Angeles, California.
 Like the previous three years' events, the 2007 event featured wrestlers exclusively from the SmackDown! brand.